 Care for a few examples of passive-aggressive behavior?

-Co-parenting can bring ex-spouses together on a regular basis, and exposing our kids to passive-aggressive behaviors sets a terrible example, as in:
+Co-parenting can bring ex-spouses together on a regular basis, and exposing our kids to P/A behaviors sets a terrible example, as in:

 He’s late with the support check for three months running.
 Rather than deal with the issue directly, field the new wife on the phone, you “return” the favor by accidentally making him wait to pick up the children, which in turn causes him to snarl and the kids to feel stressed.